What is CrossFit?

 Record Your Time

 By recording your time or number of reps/rounds completed during the daily workout, you can calculate your workout score.
-Then after calculating your score, not only can you compare your score to a previous date where you did the same workout but you can even compare your score to others who completed the workout on that day in your CrossFit “Box” (gym).
+Then after calculating your score, not only can you compare your score to a previous date when you did the same workout but you can even compare your score to others who completed the workout on that day in your CrossFit “Box” (gym).
 Simply add your workout score into the application known as Wodify.
 Your picture as well as score will be available for everyone using the application to bask in your glory.

 This style of training is not only motivating, but it’s also extremely effective.
 High intensity exercise has a great impact on reducing: